gssoto03/itsweek7/README.md

 ...
 .welcome:
 ```
 These are labels.
-They are both technically the same thing and are the result of naming conventions in Assembly.
+They are both technically the same thing and are the result of naming conventions in assembly.
 The first line generally refers to function labels and the second line refers to labels within functions.
 We want labels so that we can `jmp` to them.

 What's the FPU?
 We'll get to that later.